 (i) The speed and reliability of the network shall be commensurate with department standards and provide for optimal performance to end users.

-(ii) Standards established by the state for connectivity shall be maintained by the information technology center.
+(ii) Standards established by the department for connectivity shall be maintained by the information technology center.

 (iii) The information technology center shall be responsible for any repairs or maintenance to the network and equipment for accessing the internet.

-(iv) The information technology center shall coordinate and manage an integrated services network, which may include but not be limited to voice, video and data services.
-Every educational entity desiring to be connected should have the option of access.
-The primary internet service provider(s) shall involve the network and provider(s) selected by the department.
+(iv) The information technology center shall coordinate and manage an integrated services network that may include, but not be limited to, voice, video, and data services.
+Any educational entity desiring to be connected shall have the option of access and the primary internet service provider(s) shall involve the network and provider(s) selected by the department.

 (3) Reports

-(a) The information technology center shall file a continuous improvement plan with the department, as defined by department guidelines and timeframes.
-The report shall include the information technology center’s planned versus actual delivery of core services based upon quality implementation standards.
+(a) The information technology center shall file with the department a continuous improvement plan that meets department guidelines and timeframes as set by the department.
+The report shall include tthe information technology center's planned versus actual delivery of core services based upon quality implementation standards.
 The report shall inform the department-managed accountability system for the OECN.
-The information technology center shall respond in writing to the department and/or make operational adjustments as directed by the department if deficiencies are noted in the department’s review of the continuous improvement plan.
+The information technology center shall respond in writing to the department and/or make operational adjustments as directed by the department if deficiencies are noted in the department's review of the continuous improvement plan.

-(c) Detailed financial records of the information technology center for the current and previous fiscal year transactions shall be made available for review during the site review referenced in paragraph (A)(2) of rule 3301-3-04 of the Administrative Code.
-Financial records shall also be made available to the department within sixty days of the end of the fiscal year, in an electronic format as specified by the department.
+(c) Detailed financial records of the information technology center for the current and previous fiscal year transactions shall be made available to the department during the site-review conducted pursuant to rule 3301-3-04 of the Administrative Code.
+Financial records shall also be made available to the department within sixty days of the end of the fiscal year in an electronic format as specified by the department.

-(a) A written business continuity plan shall be formulated, reviewed at regular intervals by the governing body of the data acquisition site, and on file at the department.
+(a) A written business continuity plan shall be formulated, reviewed at regular intervals by the governing body of the information technology center, and be kept on file at the department.

 (b) A written security policy shall be implemented to include the following: